wearefriday/taper/README.md

 Taper is a quick and dirty way of rendering a type hierarchy in the browser.
 It's a great way to find pairings that work well together in a browser.

+[Read the blog post](https://medium.com/friday-people/bridging-the-photoshop-divide-aa1a85decb38) that describes its reason for being.

 ## Setup

 * Clone the repo